-Grover Essentials will not be open through March 31st.
+Grover Essentials will not be open until further notice.

-Due to the COVID-19 crisis, USG buildings will not be open through March 27th and Grover Essentials will not be able to serve customers at this time.
-In addition, the Mobile Market has been canceled for March.
+Due to the COVID-19 crisis, USG buildings will not be open until further notice and Grover Essentials will not be able to serve customers at this time.
+In addition, the Mobile Market has been canceled.

 Grover Essentials operation will resume when on-site facilities reopen at USG and when it is determined that all customers can be served safely.
 We know that food insecurity concerns remain a challenge to many members of the USG community and may become exacerbated due to the COVID-19 pandemic.
 For that reason, we have compiled a list of various local food insecurity resources that may be able to help if you cannot find or afford safe and healthy food or other essentials.
 For more information visit the Resources During COVID-19 Crisis.